 Lameness Rehabilitation Boarding

-With fully customizable care through all seasons, vet collaboration, and tailored rehab plans, horses typically stay for 3-6 months of rehabilitation and are sent home with a folder with information for continuing care.
+With fully customizable care through all seasons, vet collaboration, and tailored rehab plans, horses typically stay for about 6 months of rehabilitation and are sent home with a folder with information for continuing care, but are able to stay as long as necessary to get to a stable spot.

 Frequently Asked Questions